lightward/mechanic-tasks/docs/auto-publish-products-by-tag/README.md

 Tags: Products, Publish, Sales Channel, Unpublish

-This task runs when products are updated (which includes product creation) and manages publishing to the configured sales channels, according to whether or not the product has a certain tag.
+This task runs when products are created or updated and manages publishing to the configured sales channels, according to whether or not the product has a certain tag.
 Products with the tag will be published on ALL of the configured sales channels; and those without the product tag will be unpublished from them.

 * View in the task library: [tasks.mechanic.dev/auto-publish-products-by-tag](https://tasks.mechanic.dev/auto-publish-products-by-tag)
 * Task JSON, for direct import: [task.json](../../tasks/auto-publish-products-by-tag.json)